arcadon42/Get_next_line/README.md

 Helper functions used:

-1. ft_strlen: Calculates the length of a string.
+1. ft_strlen: Determine the length of a null treminated string.
-2. ft_strchr: Searches for a character in a string.
+2. ft_strchr: Searches for a '\n' character in a string.
 3. ft_strjoin: Concatenates two strings.
 4. ft_get_line: Extracts a line from the 'rest'.
-5. ft_new_left_str: Creates a new 'rest' after extracting a line.
+5. ft_new_rest: Creates a new 'rest' after extracting a line.
+6. *ft_read_to_rest: Reads data from a file descriptor and appends it to the 'rest' buffer, which holds any leftover data from previous reads.
+This is the only helper function that located in get_next_line.c but not in get_next_line_utils.c.

 ## 🛠️ Use